How to improve the quality of work life?

 The word value is crucial here.
 For instance, you can spend an hour playing with your children, or an hour playing basketball with your friends.
 The value would be different in each case.

 Sinoway and Stevenson point out a difference between needs and wants.
-Needs are necessities, like food, shelter, and health, while wants are what we crave, but can live without it.
-You may dream of having a gorgeous lake house to spend your vacations in, but in reality, you’ll do just fine even if you don’t buy it.
+Needs include food, shelter, and health — while wants are what we crave but can live without.
+You may dream of having a gorgeous lake house, but you’ll do just fine not buying it.
 In most cases, options will be somewhere between our needs and wants.